dnanexus/dxCompiler/doc/ExpertOptions.md

 The reader is assumed to understand the [Workflow Description Language (WDL)](http://www.openwdl.org/), and have some experience using the [DNAnexus](http://www.dnanexus.com) platform.

-dxWDL takes a pipeline written in WDL, and statically compiles it to an equivalent workflow on the DNAnexus platform.
+dxCompiler takes a pipeline written in WDL, and statically compiles it to an equivalent workflow on the DNAnexus platform.

 - [Getting started](#getting-started)
 - [Extensions](#extensions)